Qualytics/userguide/docs/checks/what-is.md

 *   `Is Credit Card`: Asserts that the values are credit card numbers.

+*   `Is Not Replica Of`: Asserts that the dataset created by the targeted field(s) is not replicated by the referred field(s).

 *   `Is Replica Of`: Asserts that the dataset created by the targeted field(s) is replicated by the referred field(s).